thi-ng/umbrella/packages/iterators/tpl.readme.md

 Signature: `interpose(x: any, input: Iterable<any>) => IterableIterator<any>`

-Produces an iterator which injects `x` inbetween each item from input `iter`.
+Produces an iterator which injects `x` between each item from input `iter`.

 ```ts